SPARC-FAIR-Codeathon/2025-team-D/README.md

 2. Reusing and extending the existing Simulation Viewer SPARC portal component

+3. Using a Large Language Model (LLM) chatbot to explore SPARC portal resources including SPARC datasets and knowledge bases

-3. Viewing 3D medical images in sparc datasets and segmenting them using an existing pre-trained state-of-the-art AI annotation tool (NNInteractive)
+4. Viewing 3D medical images in sparc datasets and segmenting them using an existing pre-trained state-of-the-art AI annotation tool (NNInteractive)

-4. Using a Large Language Model (LLM) chatbot to explore SPARC portal resources including SPARC datasets and knowledge bases

-5. Converting SPARC scaffold models to common formats used for animation (GLTF)

 <!--*